MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 window to remove parent/child relationships from the entities in your organization.

-Because relationships are defined in a “top-down” manner, changes made to a parent entity can affect its child entities.
+Because relationships are defined in a "top-down" manner, changes made to a parent entity can affect its child entities.
 For example, if you remove a parent/child relationship, all the relationships below that are lost.
-You can’t move a branch—that is, a child entity that has other child entities below it—from one parent entity to another and preserve the relationships below it.
+You can't move a branch—that is, a child entity that has other child entities below it—from one parent entity to another and preserve the relationships below it.